-Meet Helen Hudson -- Singer, Writer, Author
+Meet Helen Hudson -- Author, Speaker, Songwriter

-Helen was very successful during the1980s as a songwriter, performer and recording artist.
-In 1990, she was inducted into the Guinness Book of Sports Records as the first person to sing the national anthem at every major baseball stadium in a single season.
+She was inducted into the Guinness Book of Sports Records as the first person to sing the national anthem at every major baseball stadium in a single season.
 As an actress, she has performed on stages across the country and made numerous television appearances.

-Check out her book, Kissing Tomatoes, now available as a Kindle download, and a soft cover, and read the recent reviews.
+--Her book, Kissing Tomatoes, now available as a Kindle download, and a soft cover, and read the recent reviews.
 Her article, "True North," was published in the April, 2012 issue of Vanderbilt Magazine, Vistas Online: Volume 93, No. 1, Winter 2012.

-Read a Q&A with Helen Hudson
+--Read a Q&A with Helen Hudson